 Our exhibits bring the storied history of the railroad industry to life for thousands of visitors every year.

-A new dining and passenger exhibit will open on February 11, 2017, featuring hundreds of pieces of china from Jay Christopher’s collection.
-This will be the first time this selection of china has been on display at the Museum.
-The exhibit will include silver, service plates, prominent patterns, and china used on railroads, steamships, and airlines.
-The exhibit will discuss the rise and fall of fine transportation dining.
-There will be plenty of recipe examples for you to take home and recreate.
+The Transportation China Collection Exhibit features hundreds of pieces of china from Jay Christopher’s collection.
+This is the first time this selection of china has been on display at the Museum.
+The exhibit includes silver, service plates, prominent patterns, and china used on railroads, steamships, and airlines.
+The exhibit discusses the rise and fall of fine transportation dining.
+There are also recipe examples to take home and recreate.